 This could also explain the risks of suicide in manic states, as a suicidal person who suddenly decreases their fear of death would be at higher risk to taking action, and if dynorphin activity were suppressed, it might also mean some form of amygdala activity suppression, since dynorphin activity in the amygdala seems to be what controls fear-based behavior, presumably inaction towards fearful activities.
 It is known that prefrontal 5HT2a activity is correlated with amygdala reactivity.
 In this study, they found that rapid increases in 5HT release caused fear behaviors.
 I suspect that a rapid increase in serotonin in natural environments would occur during exposure to deeply novel stimuli, whereas regular serotonin activity may have a sort of stability of the inputs and outputs of serotonin neurotransmission.
 The purpose may be to put you on guard, when in unfamiliar territory.
 This paper found that increased receptor density of 5HT2a in the prefrontal cortex is correlated to decreased reactivity of the amygdala.
 This is in contrast to the idea that increased general serotonin would increase fear-based behavior.

 These findings also support the idea that reduced fear is the mechanism for suicide in general.
 SSRI drugs increase manic symptoms in bipolar patients, and they also seem to upregulate 5HT2a.
 Although suicide is common in bipolar, it was not found that 5HT2a receptor density is increased in patients with bipolar disorder, and in fact might be decreased in bipolar patients.
 Though, a mechanism involving heteromers could exist, since higher D4 receptor density is related to bipolar disorder.
-Reduced prodynorphin mRNA was found in bipolar and depressed patients, which makes sense since drugs that increase dynorphin tend to treat bipolar disorder, though this finding seems to contradict the paper posted earlier that suggests increased dynorphin activity is a possible mechanism in depression.
+Reduced prodynorphin mRNA was found in bipolar and depressed post mortem patients, which makes sense since drugs that increase dynorphin tend to treat bipolar disorder, though this finding seems to contradict the paper posted earlier that suggests increased dynorphin activity is a possible mechanism in depression.
 Though, it is possible that increased dynorphin activity might downregulate prodynorphin mRNA, while bipolar patients have less production of dynorphinergic neurotransmitters, but I cannot seem to find info on this.
 Comment below if you have any studies.

 It is known that chronic administration of 5HT2a agonists downregulates the 5HT2a receptors, and that bipolar patients are shown to have less 5HT2a receptors, and correlations to circadian rhythm genetics.
 Our circadian rhythms are heavily implicated in pineal gland function, which relates to DMT production and neurotransmission.
-It is also known that psychedelics (5HT2a agonists) reduce amygdala reactivity and fear of death in the terminally ill, and reduce PTSD which is mediated by dynorphinergic neurotransmission.
+It is also thought that psychedelics (5HT2a agonists) reduce amygdala reactivity and fear of death in the terminally ill, and reduce PTSD which is mediated by dynorphinergic neurotransmission.
 Psychedelics also have been emerging as a treament option for addiction, which is mediated by dynorphinergic pathology.
 Those with bipolar disorder are also shown to be treated by kappa receptor agonists, and lithium, which increases dynorphin levels, as previously shown.
 It is also known that MAO activity is decreased in those related to bipolar patients, and more exciting is this study which suggests a specific gene variant related to reduction of MAO A in bipolar patients.
 All of this points to a possibility that bipolar disorder is based on hyperactivity of endogenous DMT neurotransmission.

 Is bipolar disorder really third eye disorder?